Paresh-Galrani/ContactInfo/README.md

 ```
 Here you should be able to see package.json file

-Step 2
+Step 2 <br />
 Run the following command
 ```
 npm install
 ```
-This command will create a folder named node modules and downloaded all the dependencies.
+This command will create a folder named node modules and downloaded all the dependencies. <br />
 This will take quite some time, till then sit back and relax.